JANUARY 26, 2025

 #11 Online Banking Gamification

-Banking gamification involves applying game design elements to banking activities.
-Consumer trends in banking like this one aim to engage customers by making banking interactions more interactive and enjoyable, encouraging positive financial behaviors through rewards and challenges.
+Bank innovation in the form of gamification involves applying game design elements to banking activities.
+Consumer trends and technology in banking like this one aim to engage customers by making banking interactions more interactive and enjoyable, encouraging positive financial behaviors through rewards and challenges.

 Key directions of the trend: